 Mr. Ortega’s current term expires December 2020.

-Director Norma Sierra Galindo, who currently serves as president of the IID Board of Directors, represents IID Division 5, which includes the cities of Imperial, Holtville and parts of Calexico and eastern Imperial County.
+Director Norma Sierra Galindo, who currently serves as vice president of the IID Board of Directors, represents IID Division 5, which includes the Imperial, Holtville, and parts of Calexico and eastern Imperial County.

 Ms. Galindo was first elected to the board in a special election in 2012 and re-elected in 2014.